QYQYMBA/ChiyaProject/README.md

 ### Download .exe
 You can download latest [release](https://github.com/QYQYMBA/ChiyaProject/releases) here.

-# Modules
-I am planning to add more modules in future.
-All modules will handle different tasks but they all will be somehow connected to switching languages.

-### List of available modules
-1) Layout Controller - module that is supposed to switch languages insted of Windows.

 # Running Chiya as administrator
 Some programs might not work without Chiya beeing runned as administrator.
 It is recommended to run Chiya as administrator.